HISMalawi/BHT-EMR-API/README.md

 ## Raw Data Store

-The BHT-EMR-API is capable of pushing data to the Raw Data Store.
+The HIS-EMR-API is capable of pushing data to the Raw Data Store.
 More information on how to get it to do this can be found [here](./doc/rds/index.md)

 ## For developers